farazsth98/farazsth98.github.io/_posts/2017-04-17-BCTF-2017-PoisonousMilk.md

 ![pmilk mem2]({{site.url}}/assets/Screen_Shot_2017-04-17_at_10_02_12_PM.png)

-All that's left now is to create a new milk class without providing a color so we keep that fastbin stored pointer.
-One thing to notice here is that the new milk class's flag needs to be bigger than the size of the currently free fastbin.
+All that's left now is to create a new milk object without providing a color so we keep that fastbin stored pointer.
+One thing to notice here is that the new milk object's flag needs to be bigger than the size of the currently free fastbin.
 This way we will not serve the same chunks for the same structures/buffers.
-Instead allocating a bigger chunk for the `flag` property will force malloc to serve a new buffer from the wilderness and serve the previous `flag` buffer as a memory for the now current milk class, exactly with the heap pointer in place of the `color` property, which we are going to keep "uninitialized" (or forcefully initialized by us :P).
+Instead allocating a bigger chunk for the `flag` property will force malloc to serve a new buffer from the wilderness and serve the previous `flag` buffer as a memory for the now current milk object, exactly with the heap pointer in place of the `color` property, which we are going to keep "uninitialized" (or forcefully initialized by us :P).

 {% highlight python %}
     put_milk("A"*15 + '\n', '\n')